outofcoffee/imposter/README.md

 * SObject creation
 * SObject update
 * SObject retrieval by ID
-* dummy SOQL queries
+* Dummy SOQL queries

-_Note:_ This plugin requires TLS/SSL to be enabled.
-Ensure you use an https:// scheme for accessing the mock server.
+_Note:_ Clients interacting with this plugin usually requires TLS/SSL to be enabled.
+Ensure that you use an _https://_ scheme for accessing the mock server.

+Example:

+     java -jar distro/build/libs/imposter.jar \
+            -Dcom.gatehill.imposter.plugin=com.gatehill.imposter.plugin.sfdc.SfdcPluginImpl \
+            -Dcom.gatehill.imposter.configDir=./plugin/sfdc/src/test/resources/config \
+            -Dcom.gatehill.imposter.tls=true \
+            -Dcom.gatehill.imposter.keystorePath=./server/src/main/resources/keystore/ssl.jks \
+            -Dcom.gatehill.imposter.keystorePassword=password

+This uses a self-signed certificate for TLS/SSL.
+You can also choose your own keystore.
+If you need to trust the self-signed certificate when using the default, the keystore is located at `server/src/main/resources/keystore` and uses the secure password 'password'.

 # Usage